chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

     repo init -u https://gitlab.arm.com/arm-reference-solutions/arm-reference-solutions-manifest -m tc2.xml -b ${TC2_RELEASE} -g android repo sync -j `nproc` --fetch-submodules

+NOTE: synchronization of the Android code from Google servers may fail due to connection problems and/or to an enforced rate limit related with the maximum number of concurrent fetching jobs.
+The previous commands assume that the maximum number of jobs concurrently fetching code will be a perfect match of the number of CPU cores available, which should work fine most of the times.
+If experiencing constant errors on consecutive fetch code attempts, please do consider deleting your entire workspace (which will ensure a clean of the support ``.repo`` folder containing the previously partial fetched files), by running the command ``cd .. ; rm -rf <tc2_workspace>`` and repeat the previous commands listed in this section to recreate the workspace (optionally, also reducing the number of jobs, for example to a maximum of 4, by adopting the following command ``repo sync -j 4 --fetch-submodules``).

 Once the previous process finishes, the current ``<tc2_workspace>`` should have the following structure:
  * ``build-scripts/``: the components build scripts